-The second solution, and the one that most seasoned archers recommend, is to shoot according to your dominant eye.
-So if you are left-eyed but right-handed, you should get a left-handed bow and vice versa.
-For younger shooters, this will not be difficult.
+The second solution, and the one that many seasoned archers recommend, is to shoot according to your dominant eye.
+So if you are left eye dominant but right-handed, you should get a left-handed bow and vice versa.
+For younger archers, this will not be difficult.
 It is easier for them to learn to shoot with their non-dominant hand.
 It may take longer (a week or so) for older archers but it is possible.

 The third solution is to go with your dominant hand and train your non-dominant eye.
 Just as you can learn to shoot with your non-dominant hand, you can also train your non-dominant eye.
 Use an eyepatch to cover the dominant eye and go from there.
 Needless to say, do this in a safe place lest you hurt someone.

 The issue of eye dominance is not widely discussed.
 But it is a big deal in the archery community.
 The first step is to figure out your dominant eye.
 If it matches your dominant hand, then you are in luck.
 If it does not, relax.
 Cross dominance is not uncommon among archers.
 The point is to establish what solution is ideal for you.
 Do you keep both eyes open?
 Do you train your non-dominant hand or non-dominant eye?
 The answer lies with you.